Rust-GPU/SPIRV-Tools/porting-plan.md

 - [x] Surface precise diagnostics for instructions that appear before `OpMemoryModel` so the Rust validator matches legacy error specificity while using newtyped ids/bounds.
 - [x] Track declared capabilities and reject duplicates; introduce typed decoration/operand ids (including member targets) so structural checks operate on strongly-typed handles.
 - [ ] Add broader structural checks for logical layout ordering (capabilities/extensions/debug/annotations) before enabling the validator over the FFI/CLI.
-- [ ] Expose the Rust validator through the FFI and `spirv-val` CLI behind a feature flag once coverage matches the legacy validator for the supported rules.
+- [x] Expose the Rust validator through the FFI and `spirv-val` CLI; feature-gate or deepen coverage as parity improves.

 ## Active Milestone: Matrix Layout Decorations
 Row/column-major annotations plus matrix strides are still processed purely in C++.
 We now want the Rust assembler to record and validate those decorations so later passes (composite extract/insert, validator plumbing, CLI formatting) can rely on that metadata without falling back.